SWI-Prolog/plweb-www/FAQ/WindowsAccelerators.md

 key_binding.style: emacs
 ==

-@see PceFonts.txt for more info on changing XPCE defaults.
+@see PceFonts.md for more info on changing XPCE defaults.